apc-io/apc-firefox-os/building-guide.md

 ## 3.2.
 FIRMWARE PACKAGE

 Since we use the flashing method of APC 8880, we need to have its firmware package.
-The firmware package can be found at: __TO BE DONE__
+The firmware package can be found at: https://github.com/apc-io/vixen_firmware_update, it is the FirmwareInstall folder.

 This method also require creating a rootfs package in a special way.
 We will use a script for this.
-The script is *prepare_android_rootfs.sh* and can be found at: __TO BE DONE__
+The script is *prepare_android_rootfs.sh* and can be found at: https://github.com/apc-io/vixen_firmware_update, inside __scripts__ folder.

 ## 3.3.
 PREPARE THE PACKAGE